 According to the Federal Trade Commission, cryptocurrency is “a type of digital currency that generally only exists electronically.”
 In other words, you can’t hold cryptocurrency in your hands unless you use a service that allows you to exchange a digital token for a physical token.

 You can get cryptocurrency by purchasing it through an exchange using real currency.
-It’s then stored in a crypto wallet until you’re ready to use it.
+It’s then stored in a crypto wallet or a crypto savings account until you’re ready to use it.

 Cryptocurrency can be used to send payments to individuals or to businesses.
 Up until recently, for example, Tesla accepted bitcoin as a form of payment from car buyers.
 You can also use crypto as an investment in your portfolio just like you would stocks or bonds.

 The main things to know about how cryptocurrency differs from traditional money center on regulation and value.
 Specifically:

 - Cryptocurrency isn’t government-regulated.
 Hard currency, i.e. bills and coins, are issued by the U.S. Mint and are backed and regulated by the government.
 Crypto, on the other hand, has no central issuer or regulating authority.
 That means cryptocurrency isn’t covered by FDIC protections either.